gosulap/Track-Retriever/README.md

 import trackRetriever

 '''
-Gets the names/track-ids of the songs in a users playlists
+Gets the names/track_ids of the songs in a users playlists

-When get_names is set to True get_tracks will return a list of the names of the tracks in your playlists When get_names is set to False get_tracks will return a list of the track-ids of the tracks in your playlists
+When get_names is set to True get_tracks will return a list of the names of the tracks in your playlists When get_names is set to False get_tracks will return a list of the track_ids of the tracks in your playlists

 Note: All the parameters should be input as string except get_names
 '''